-- Inbound SSH connections (server mode) and outbound SSH connections (client mode). - File loading to and from remote machines using Secure Copy, using either the SSH client or SSH server mode. - Public keys: - RSA keys with lengths of 768-32768 bits, and - DSA keys with lengths of 1024 bits.
-Keys are stored in a format compatible with other SSH implementations, and mechanisms are provided to copy keys to and from your device. - Secure encryption, such as AES. - Remote non-interactive shell that allows arbitrary commands to be sent securely to your device, possibly automatically. - Compression of Secure Shell traffic. - Tunneling of TCP/IP traffic.
+- Inbound SSH connections (server mode) and outbound SSH connections (client mode). - File loading to and from remote machines using Secure Copy, using either the SSH client or SSH server mode. - RSA public keys with lengths of 768-32768 bits, and DSA keys with lengths of 1024 bits.
+Keys are stored in a format compatible with other SSH implementations, and mechanisms are provided to copy keys to and from your device. - Secure encryption, such as Triple DES and Blowfish. - Remote non-interactive shell that allows arbitrary commands to be sent securely to your device, possibly automatically. - Compression of Secure Shell traffic. - Tunneling of TCP/IP traffic.

-For SSH version 2 only - Secure Shell supports the following features:
+Secure Shell supports the following features for SSH version 2 only:

-- File loading from remote machines using SSH File Transfer Protocol (SFTP). - A login banner on the SSH server, that displays when SSHv2 clients connect to the server. - Public key: ECDSA host keys with default lengths of 256 bits, but you can set it to 384 instead.
+- File loading from remote machines using SSH File Transfer Protocol (SFTP). - A login banner on the SSH server, that displays when SSHv2 clients connect to the server.